NCAA Drug Testing - Summer Program

 - Participation is limited to one team in one league;

-- Not more than two players from UCLA are on the team; and
+- Not more than two players from SU are on the team; and

 - SA must submit a form to the Compliance Office and receive approval from Head Coach & Sport Supervisor.